carlcraig/tc-angular-chartjs/README.md

 ```

+For more examples please view the `demo` folder.

 ## Using the `tc-chartjs` directive

 When using the `tc-chartjs` directive you will need to add an additional attribute to